Election Resources on the Internet:

 October 3, 1998

-The election statistics presented in this space come from reports published by the Central Election Commission of Latvia (CVK).
+The election statistics presented in this space come from reports published by the Central Election Commission of Latvia (CVK), which has detailed 2018 general election results in Latvian and English.

 General Aspects of the Electoral System

-The Parliament of the Republic of Latvia, the Saeima, is composed of 100 members directly elected by universal adult suffrage for a four-year term of office.
+The Parliament of the Republic of Latvia, the Saeima, is composed of 100 members directly elected by universal adult suffrage for a four-year term of office (reduced to three years when the Saeima has been elected in an early poll, as was the case in 2011).

 Members of the Saeima are elected by the pure Sainte-Laguë method of proportional representation (PR) in five multi-member constituencies.
 Voters cast a ballot for a constituency party list, and may indicate a preference (with a plus sign) for a candidate within a list, or reject a candidate therein by crossing his or her name out; the number of votes cast for a candidate equals the number of votes polled by the list in which he or she appears, minus the number of ballot papers in which his or her name has been crossed out, plus the number of ballot papers in which a preference has been indicated in his or her favor.
 In order to participate in the distribution of Saeima seats, party lists must obtain at least five percent of all valid votes cast at the national level, including blank ballots.